 Building models with Pega machine learning

-U+ Bank uses AI to determine which credit card offer to show a customer on the bank's website.
-To reduce the number of clients that leave the bank, the business wants to leverage the historical data that the bank has collected on customers that have churned in the past to predict which customers are likely to leave the bank soon.
-The bank wants to show potential churners retention offers instead of a credit card offers.
+U+ Bank implements Customer Decision Hub™ to determine which credit card offer to show a customer on the bank's website.
+To reduce the number of clients that leave the bank, the business wants to make use of the historical data that the bank has collected on customers that have churned in the past, so that they can predict which customers are likely to leave the bank soon.
+The bank wants to show retention offers to the potential churners, instead of credit card offers.

 As a data scientist, your task is to create a predictive model that predicts churn.
 You decide to create the model by using Pega machine learning.